JMcrafter26/tiny-issue-tracker/Readme.md

 ## Installation

+> [!IMPORTANT]
+> Please use the beta version located in the [`beta` directory](https://github.com/JMcrafter26/tiny-issue-tracker/tree/main/beta),
+> as the other version has database issues.

+- Donwload `tiny-issue-tracker.php` located in the [`beta directory`](https://github.com/JMcrafter26/tiny-issue-tracker/tree/main/beta)
 - Modify configurations in the file (issue-tracker.php)
 - Upload to webserver (rename if necessary) & load from browser